The repair commands allow you to: create and update a repair (ad-hoc or scheduled), and change selected parameters while a repair is running.

 --parallel

 ¶The maximum number of Scylla repair jobs that can run at the same time (on different token ranges and replicas).
 Each node can take part in at most one repair at any given moment.
 By default the maximum possible parallelism is used.
-The effective parallelism depends on a keyspace replication factor (RF) and the number of nodes.
-The formula to calculate is is as follows: number of nodes / RF, ex. for 6 node cluster with RF=3 the maximum parallelism is 2.
+The maximal effective parallelism depends on keyspace replication strategy and cluster topology (see repair docs for more information).
+If you set parallel to a value greater than the maximum supported by the node, parallel will be capped at that maximum.
+See effectively used parallel value in the display of ‘sctool progress repair’ command.

 Default value: 0